nimbella/docs/docs/file-stores.md

 - Only the web store provides permanent public URLs to its files (as opposed to time-limited signed URLs).
 It is intended to hold the front end of your application.
 - The web store is directly provisioned from a Nimbella project when you issue `nim project deploy`.
 There is no direct provisioning of the data store from a project.
 - Files in the web store are connected to a CDN so that their delivery as web content can be done efficiently.
-The cacheing policy is controlled at the time you deploy the content as described in [Nimbella deployer documentation](configuration.md#specifying-cache-behavior)
+The caching policy is controlled at the time you deploy the content as described in [Nimbella deployer documentation](configuration.md#specifying-cache-behavior)

 ### Using a file store inside actions